shmh40/detectreeRGB/README.md

 This is the repository for Sebastian Hickman's AI4ER MRes project, titled 'Detecting changes in tall tree height with machine learning, LiDAR, and RGB imagery'.

 Its key components are: scripts to read in and tile geospatial data, an implementation of Mask R-CNN from Detectron2 (Wu et al., 2019) to perform tree crown delineation from RGB imagery, scripts to delineate tree crowns from LiDAR data using UAVforestR (T. Swinfield, https://github.com/swinersha/UAVforestR), and scripts to analyse the growth and mortality of identified trees from repeat observations.
+The code includes notebooks written in Python and R scripts.

 The data used to evaluate and test Mask R-CNN and ITCfast are freely available at https://zenodo.org/record/5090039.